remix-run/history/README.md

 * `history.goBack()`
 * `history.goForward()`
 * `history.canGo(n)` (only in `createMemoryHistory`)
+* `history.link(path, [state])`

 When using `push` or `replace` you can either specify both the URL path and state as separate arguments or include everything in a single location-like object as the first argument.
+You also could need to do push only when the current location is different from the next location and do replace when they are the same.
+To do that you have `link` method.

 1. A URL path _or_
 2. A location-like object with `{ pathname, search, hash, state }`